 We arrived at the van sweaty and thirsty with hearts pumping from exercise.
 And yet, here is evidence that the God-place was real: no one was grumpy!
 The car ride home was filled with people living in that satisfaction that comes from a meaningful experience.

 It remains to be seen if this new God-place can take a permanent place in my life due to its remoteness.
 But at least for that one time, i could breathe the free air.
-One day, the dwelling place with God will be with His people.
+One day, the dwelling place of God will be with His people.
 He will wipe away their tears and make all the sad things come untrue.
 Until that day, i hope to find more places where God comes down and walks with men in the cool of the day.

 In the Garden